-H. SERVICES PROVIDED BY A DISENROLLED NON-PLAN PROVIDER
+G. SERVICES PROVIDED BY A DISENROLLED OR NON-PLAN PROVIDER

-1. Disenrollment of Primary Care Provider (PCP)
+1. Disenrollment of a Plan Provider

-If your PCP is disenrolled as a Plan Provider for reasons unrelated to fraud or quality of care, we will use our best efforts to provide you with written notice at least 30 days prior to the date of your PCP's disenrollment.
-That notice will also explain the process for selecting a new PCP.
-You may be eligible to continue to receive In-Network coverage for services provided by the disenrolled PCP, under the terms of this Handbook and your Schedule of Benefits, for at least 30 days after the disenrollment date.
+If your Provider is disenrolled as a Plan Provider, we will provide you with written notice of your Plan Provider's disenrollment.
+If your Provider is disenrolled for reasons unrelated to fraud or quality of care, you may be eligible to continue to receive In-Network coverage for services provided by the disenrolled Plan Provider from the disenrollment date or the date of the disenrollment member notice (whichever is later), under the terms of this Handbook and your Schedule of Benefits, for the following services: